tusharkatole/asic-design-class/README.md

 <details>
   <summary>Day2 </summary>

-# Hier synthesis flat synthesis
+# Hierarchical synthesis and flat synthesis

 * Hierarchical Netlist: The design is structured with different modules, where each module may contain other sub-modules, creating a tree-like hierarchy.